eagle840/killercoda-labs/terraformadv/step1.md

 # initial setup

-Start a postgress database to store the backend.
+Start a postgress database to store the terraform backend.
 `docker-compose up -d`{{exec}}

 ## install a specific version of terraform